hhandika/segul/README.md

 cargo install segul
 ```

-If you prefer more straigforward installation method, we also provide pre-compiled binaries in [the release page](https://github.com/hhandika/segul/releases/).
+If you prefer more straigtforward installation method, we also provide pre-compiled binaries in [the release page](https://github.com/hhandika/segul/releases/).
 For Linux and WSL, first check your GLIBC version:

 ```Bash
 ldd --version